nasoboem/Midi-Display-for-Nemesis/README.md

 I met them at [Super Booth 2025](https://www.superbooth.com/) in Berlin  and had a look at their new lineup (generation 3) which now has modules with a display.
 Mine however does not have a display and neither has the [Nemesis](https://www.sourceaudio.net/nemesis-delay.html) from [Source Audio](https://www.sourceaudio.net/).
 Therefore when I would program the MIDI controller I wouldn't know what I was doing on the Nemesis pedal.
 So I had the idea to build a display, a MIDI listener that would show me what kind of MIDI data I would send to my guitar pedal.
 I hope that anybody can follow along and build their MIDI setup to unlock your guitar pedal true potential.
 The Source Audio Nemesis is a very good candidate to get such an upgrade, because one can hardly access 1/3 of its features from the front panel.
 The rest is only accessible via the Neuron App or via MIDI.
-The MIDI capabilities of the Nemesis are virtually complete and the documentation excellent. - https://www.sourceaudio.net/uploads/1/1/5/1/115104065/nemesis_midi_implementation_1_01.pdf A very good starting point for the project.
+The MIDI capabilities of the Nemesis are virtually complete and the [documentation](https://www.sourceaudio.net/uploads/1/1/5/1/115104065/nemesis_midi_implementation_1_01.pdf) excellent.
+A very good starting point for the project.

 So the project has several layers to it.